-- 1. Upon receipt of a properly executed license application, and all other necessary documentation, the Director will advise the applicant of the date, time and location of any required examination(s). - 2.
-An applicant for a General Class Falconry License shall take a written, verbal, and/or practical examination administered by the Director and assisted by a three person Falconry Examination Panel comprised of at least one Master falconer, a General falconer, and a representative of the Director.
-An Apprentice's sponsor may not be a member of the Falconry Examination Panel evaluating the Apprentice. - 3.
-The Falconry Examination Panel shall: - In conjunction with the Department, develop the standards of field performance required for eligibility for the General and Master Class licenses. - b.
-Assist the Director in the administration of any examination(s). - c.
-Notify the Director in writing of their recommendation of approval or denial of the applicant's license request, and the reasons for their recommendation. - 4.
-The upgrade from Apprentice Class to General Class shall not be unnecessarily delayed if the panel cannot be convened. - 5.
-If the Applicant will possess a raptor, and the applicant's facilities have yet to be inspected and approved, the Director will arrange for an on-site inspection.
+- 23.4.1 Upon receipt of a properly executed license application, and all other necessary documentation, the Director will advise the applicant of the date, time and location of any required examination(s). - 23.4.2 An applicant for a General Class Falconry License shall take a written, verbal, and/or practical examination administered by the Director and assisted by a three person Falconry Examination Panel comprised of at least one Master falconer, a General falconer, and a representative of the Director.
+An Apprentice's sponsor may not be a member of the Falconry Examination Panel evaluating the Apprentice. - 23.4.3 The Falconry Examination Panel shall: - 23.4.3.1 In conjunction with the Department, develop the standards of field performance required for eligibility for the General and Master Class licenses. - 23.4.3.2 Assist the Director in the administration of any examination(s). - 23.4.3.3 Notify the Director in writing of their recommendation of approval or denial of the applicant's license request, and the reasons for their recommendation. - 23.4.4 The upgrade from Apprentice Class to General Class shall not be unnecessarily delayed if the panel cannot be convened. - 23.4.5 If the Applicant will possess a raptor, and the applicant's facilities have yet to be inspected and approved, the Director will arrange for an on-site inspection. - 23.4.6 The Director shall review the results of the examinations by the Falconry Examination Panel, and the qualifications and experience of the applicant before deciding whether or not to issue the license. - 23.4.7 The Director may refuse to issue a falconry license or permit when:

-- 6. The Director shall review the results of the examinations by the Falconry Examination Panel, and the qualifications and experience of the applicant before deciding whether or not to issue the license. - 7.
-The Director may refuse to issue a Falconry license or permit when: - a. it is determined that the license/permit should not be issued because of past conviction(s) of the fish and wildlife laws. - b. the applicant, upon inspection by State or Federal wildlife personnel, has failed to meet or maintain the standards established for raptor housing facilities and equipment. - c. the applicant has failed to meet qualifications or standards for license classes set forth in these regulations. - 8.
-The Director may restrict the otherwise allowable take of raptors when the authorization requested could threaten or have significant effect on a wild population of raptors or their prey. - 9.
-No person shall be issued a license/permit if he or she has been convicted of violating the Falconry laws and regulations of any state or the federal government within the five (5) -years preceding the date upon which a license/permit application is received by the Director. - 10.
-A falconer whose license has expired or has been revoked shall, at the Director's discretion, be required to either release his or her wild caught raptor(s) to the wild or transfer them to an authorized person.
-Hybrid and captive-bred raptors shall be similarly transferred to an authorized person, or if no such person can be found, may be disposed of in accordance with the Migratory Bird Treaty Act of 1918 16 U.S.C. §§ 703-712, as amended.
+- 23.4.7.1 it is determined that the license/permit should not be issued because of past conviction(s) of the fish and wildlife laws. - 23.4.7.2 the applicant, upon inspection by State or Federal wildlife personnel, has failed to meet or maintain the standards established for raptor housing facilities and equipment. - 23.4.7.3 the applicant has failed to meet qualifications or standards for license classes set forth in these regulations. - 23.4.8 The Director may restrict the otherwise allowable take of raptors when the authorization requested could threaten or have significant effect on a wild population of raptors or their prey. - 23.4.9 No person shall be issued a license/permit if he or she has been convicted of violating the falconry laws and regulations of any state or the federal government within the five (5) -years preceding the date upon which a license/permit application is received by the Director. - 23.4.10 A falconer whose license has expired or has been revoked shall, at the Director's discretion, be required to either release his or her wild caught raptor(s) to the wild or transfer them to an authorized person.
+Hybrid and captive-bred raptors shall be similarly transferred to an authorized person, or if no such person can be found, may be disposed of in accordance with CFR 50 Part 21 and 22.